brajeshwar/brajeshwar.github.io/_posts/2012/2012-04-01-tech-startups-get-much-needed-funding-boost-with-jobs-act.md

----
-layout: post
-title: Tech Startups get much-needed Funding Boost with JOBS act
+# Tech Startups get much-needed Funding Boost with JOBS act
----

 Tech startups just got a much-needed boost in processing power, with the new <a href="http://en.wikipedia.org/wiki/Jumpstart_Our_Business_Startups_Act">JOBS legislation</a> passed in congress.
 The Jumpstart our Business Startups (JOBS) initiative currently being legislated into the US economy passed by a landslide and will vastly alter the startup entrepreneurial and investment landscape.